Current Global Developments, Challenges Highlight Importance Of Financial Inclusion: AMF - UrduPoint

 Current Global Developments, Challenges Highlight Importance Of Financial Inclusion: AMF

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 27th Apr, 2020) Director General Chairman of the board of the Arab Monetary Fund, AMF, Dr. Abdulrahman Al-Hamidy, stressed the importance and the vital role of financial inclusion in addressing the economic challenges affecting growth.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 27th Apr, 2020) Dr. Abdulrahman bin Abdullah Al Humaidi, Director-General of the Arab Monetary Fund, AMF, stated that the current developments and challenges facing the world highlight the importance of financial inclusion and advanced financial technologies.

 Such measures require a greater awareness among the Arab public about the necessity of using official financial systems and digital payment applications, to protect the health and safety of communities, he added.

-He made this statement during a press conference held remotely on the occasion of the annual Arab Financial Inclusion Day on 27th April, held this year under the slogan, "Towards Building Financial Literacy that promotes Financial Inclusion."
+He made this statement during a press conference held remotely on the occasion of the annual Arab Financial Inclusion Day on 27th April, held this year under the slogan, "Towards establishing a community financial culture strengthening financial inclusion."

-"Arab Financial Inclusion Day has gained more importance, in light of the outbreak of the novel coronavirus, COVID-19, around the world and its implications to the economies of countries, which requires cooperation among Arab countries to reinforce awareness about the necessity of using official financial systems, utilising digital payment systems, reducing dependency on cash, and avoiding physically going to financial institutions," Al Hamidy said.
+"Arab Financial Inclusion Day has gained more importance, in light of the outbreak of the novel coronavirus around the world and its implications to the economies of countries, which requires cooperation among Arab countries to reinforce awareness about the necessity of using official financial systems, utilising digital payment systems, reducing dependency on cash, and avoiding physically going to financial institutions," Al Humaidi said.

 "Arab countries are required to keep pace with the activities of Arab Financial Inclusion Day by launching widespread virtual campaigns that encourage the use of digital payment systems, in line with the official efforts and measures undertaken by Arab governments to counter the effects of the novel coronavirus," he further added.